Vandenberg Space Force Base: LGM-118 Peacekeeper

 The last ICBM tested from Vandenberg was the LGM-118 Peacekeeper (MX) ICBM beginning in June 1983.
 In addition to having a longer range than earlier ICBMs, the Peacekeeper could deliver up to 10 reentry vehicles to separate targets.
 It was intended as a replacement for the LGM-30 Minuteman, but it suffered from a long development time, and was retired in 2005 before the Minuteman because of arms reduction treaties.

-The first Peacekeeper ICBM was launched by Air Force Systems Command from an aboveground canister-type launch facility from Launch Complex TP-01 on 17 June 1983.
+The first Peacekeeper ICBM was launched by Air Force Systems Command from an above ground canister-type launch facility from Launch Complex TP-01 on 17 June 1983.
 This was the first "cold launch" of a missile at Vandenberg AFB, the missile reaching 600 mi downrange.
 Two more test launches were conducted in 1983 from Launch Complex TP-01.

 The first Peacekeeper with a Mark-21 test reentry vehicle was flight-tested from TP-01 on 15 June 1984.
 The Mark-21 resembled the reentry vehicle intended for the Peacekeeper weapon system.
 Two more test launches were conducted in 1984, the missile from TP-01.
-Air Force Systems Command conducted the final Peacekeeper launch from the aboveground TP-01 launch pad on 30 June 1985.
+Air Force Systems Command conducted the final Peacekeeper launch from the above-ground TP-01 launch pad on 30 June 1985.

 The first silo launch from LF-05 took place on 24 August 1985 from LF-08.
 LF-02 began to be used in 1986 for additional launches.
 On 23 August 1986 the first launch of a completely operational hardware configured missile and launch facility, and also the first Peacekeeper launch by a SAC combat crew under the control of Air Force Systems Command took place from silo LF-02.

 A new Peacekeeper Missile Procedures Trainer was dedicated in March 1987.
 The US$17 million facility featured a state-of-the-art computer based simulator which would be used to train and evaluate missile crew members.
 The first LGM-118 Peacekeepers were deployed to Francis E. Warren Air Force Base in Wyoming that year.
 LGM-118 Peacekeeper test launches continued from Vandenberg with a third silo, LF-05 becoming operational in March 1990.
 The final launch of a LGM-118 Peacekeeper 33PA took place on 21 July 2004 before the missile was retired from service.